 The last few years have seen some interesting trends regarding women, birth control, and motherhood.
 Pregnancy has become just as much a role to be performed as a massive physical experience.
 The number of long-acting reversible contraceptives (LARCs) available to women of all ages has increased.
 Motherhood continues to be touted as the ultimate experience or measure of success for a woman and is still expected.
-But there is one trend that hasn’t change.
+But there is one trend that hasn’t changed.
 Society continues to shame and look down upon an intentionally childfree woman seeking permanent contraception.

 Our society still has major issues with the idea that there are women who choose to live their lives childfree.
 These women experience varying levels of judgment from their peers, their elders, even their family and friends.
 Why?
 Because they dare to buck the expectation that a woman is supposed to be a mother.
 If a woman isn’t spawning tiny humans our society seems to think she isn’t deserving of basic dignity and respect.
 Which, when you look at it spelled out that way, seems ridiculous.
 But women who choose the path that doesn’t lead to motherhood know very well that it’s true way more often than it isn’t.